-• Chapter 1 - Introduction

-An introduction to the Sitecore Installation Framework.

-• Chapter 2 - Install the Module

-Contains information about the steps necessary to install the Sitecore Installation Framework module.

-Chapter 3 - Customize the Sitecore Installation Framework

-Contains information about extension points that allow you to customize the Framework for your specific installation needs.

-• Chapter 4 - Further Guidance

-Contains information about the built-in help system from Microsoft.
+- Chapter 1 Introduction An introduction to the Sitecore Install Framework. - Chapter 2 Install the Module Contains information about the steps necessary to install the Sitecore Install Framework module. - Chapter 3 Customize Sitecore Install Framework Contains information about extension points that allow you to customize SIF for your specific installation needs - Chapter 4 Further guidance and troubleshooting Contains information about assistance and common troubleshooting strategies.

-1.1 Getting Started
+1.1.
+Getting started

-The Sitecore Installation Framework is a Microsoft® Powershell module that supports local and remote installations of Sitecore, and it is fully extensible.
+Sitecore Install Framework is a Microsoft® PowerShell module that supports local and remote installations of Sitecore, and it is fully extensible.
 You can install the entire Sitecore solution (XP), or the CMS-only mode (XM) solution.

-This Sitecore Installation Framework Configuration Guide describes how to configure and customize the installation process of the Sitecore Experience Platform (XP) to suit your own needs.
+This guide describes how to configure and customize the installation process of the Sitecore Experience Platform to suit your own needs.

-1.1.1 How to Use This Guide
+1.1.1.
+How to use this guide

-This guide describes how to configure your Sitecore installation with the Sitecore Installation Framework, as well as cmdlets and extensibility points.
+This guide describes how to configure your Sitecore installation with SIF, as well as cmdlets and extensibility points.
 There is also a chapter on further help and guidance.

-This guide is intended to be a supplement to the Sitecore 9.1.0 Installation Guide, to help you customize your installation.
-Refer to the Installation Guide for information about system requirements and other prerequisites, the general installation process, and the additional configuration tasks that are necessary after installing Sitecore 9.1.0.
+This guide is intended to be a supplement all the Sitecore installation guides and to help you customize your installation.
+Refer to an installation guide for information about system requirements and other prerequisites, the general installation process, and the additional configuration tasks that are necessary after installing Sitecore Experience Platform.

-You can download the Sitecore Installation Guide from the Sitecore Downloads page - https://dev.sitecore.net.
+You can download the Sitecore installation guides from the Sitecore Downloads page.